32 Best Things to do in Denver in Winter

 Ice skaters and hockey players on Evergreen Lake

 Encompassing 8.5 acres, Evergreen Lake is the world’s largest Zamboni-groomed outdoor ice rink.
 Surrounded by forest and mountain views, skaters can glide and play ice hockey near daily.
-Aside from holidays, the lake is open from 3 – 7 pm on weekdays and 8 am – 7 pm on weekends.
-Admission is $10 per person and rentals are $7 a pair.
+Aside from holidays, the lake is open from 3 – 7 pm on weekdays and 9 am – 7 pm on weekends.
+Admission and skate rentals are $20 per person.

 Evergreen Lake is found 40 minutes from Denver and makes for an affordable day trip for the whole family.
 If you’re a local, save even more with a 10-Punch Skate Card.
 It can be used for all family members, and allows children 4 years and under to skate for free!